Zcordeiro/Study-Timer/README.md

   ## Description:

   This is a pomodoro style timer made to help the user focus while studying and working.
-Users can also adjust the times and backgrounds to better suite their needs.
+Users can also adjust the times to better suite their needs.

   ## Table of Contents: